 Anyone can perform basic yoga poses, even if it requires making minor adjustments.
 If you are just starting out, don’t push yourself too hard to go deep into your stretches to start.
 You can work your way there.
 Yoga should be soothing and nurturing to your body.
 It definitely shouldn’t hurt.

+On the Nutrisystem program, we recommend 30 minutes of physical activity each day.
 Consider adapting a yoga practice to shed some pounds, take care of your body and create some peace in your life.
 We know once you give it a try, you will become a believer just like us!
 There are so many options when it comes to yoga for beginners.
 It’s as simple as breaking out the yoga mat and running through these yoga videos on The Leaf.
 Every move has step-by-step instructions on how to execute the low impact exercise.

 Seven yoga moves you should try for your low-impact exercise:

 For the ultimate hip stretch in a soothing and peaceful move, look no further than the Butterfly Pose.
 This is a great pose for deep stretching in the hips, thighs, groin and knees.
 Sink into this simple stretch with feet pressed together and knees pointing out to the sides, creating butterfly wings with your legs.
 Make it a go-to pose for hitting those areas of your hips that are often overlooked, nurturing fatigued muscles, relieving stress and even potentially reducing pain associated with PMS and menopause!
 Try it here >

 Snake into this low-impact exercise to strengthen the shoulders, abdominals and glutes.
 It can even open and stretch the chest and back.
 Cobra Pose may help sufferers of asthma and sciatica, provide comfort for overworked and stressed muscles and improve flexibility.
 Breathe through the elongating and soothing stretch, with care not to overextend your back, which can lead to injury.
 Try it here >